 Our camp is the only human civilization out there.
 It's not fancy, but it's comfortable with good food and perfect for serious anglers.
 It's a small operation with limited space and prime spots are booked far in advance.
 Contact us for more information.

-All trips are for up to 2 anglers (however, we can often accomodate larger groups).
-Rods, reels, leaders, flies, lunch/beverages, boat and truck/trailer shuttle and launch fees are provided on full day trips.
+All trips are for up to 2 anglers (however, we can sometimes accomodate larger groups).
+Rods, reels, leaders, flies, a simple lunch/beverages, boat and truck/trailer shuttle and launch fees are provided on full day trips.
 Full days are 8+ hours on the water.
 Half day trips are available on certain fisheries and gear is included however, lunch is not.
 Half days are 4-5 hours on the water.

 All prices include 10% WA sales tax (yes, it's that high!).